It is important to realize that many men with neurologic disorders may have ED related to disease or factors.

 Most men boast about their virility to the point of exaggeration.
 So the conversation about erectile dysfunction (ED) may not sit well.
 Tailbone injuries, sacroiliac joint dysfunction, and other lower back problems can cause male impotence or atypical flaccidity.

 Among other things, the parasympathetic nervous system is responsible for sexual arousal.
 Parasympathetic pathways originate from the intermediolateral cell columns of the 2nd, 3rd and 4th sacral spinal cord segments.
-Nerves originating in the spinal cord and peripheral ganglia of men innervate the penis.
+Nerves originating in the spinal cord and peripheral ganglia of men innervate the penis and genital area.

 With flaccid (hypotonic) neurogenic bladder, urine volume is large, pressure is low, and contractions are absent.
 This may result from peripheral nerve damage or spinal cord damage at the S2 to S4 level.